Spain Ebola nurse may have touched face with contaminated gloves

 The nurse, Teresa Romero, was being treated for the deadly infection at a Madrid hospital while Spanish officials launched an investigation into how she was able to contract Ebola despite strict protocols for handling contagious patients.

-The virus, which the World Health Organization said had killed 3,879 people by Oct.
-5 in West Africa since March in the largest outbreak of the disease on record, causes hemorrhagic fever and is spread through direct contact with body fluids from an infected person.
+The virus, which has killed more than 3,400 people in West Africa since March in the largest outbreak of the disease on record, causes haemorrhagic fever and is spread through direct contact with body fluids from an infected person.

-A Liberian man who was the first person diagnosed with Ebola in the United States died in a hospital isolation ward on Wednesday and the U.S. government ordered extra screenings at five major airports.

-The WHO said it saw no evidence of the disease being brought under control in Liberia, Sierra Leone and Guinea, with neighboring countries being told to prepare for the disease to spread across their borders.

 "She has talked to me about the gloves, she touched her face with the gloves.
 That's what she remembers and what she has told me three times," German Ramirez, one of the doctors at Carlos III hospital where the nurse is being treated, told reporters.